 Sacred Ground, providing ballpark memories to rekindle the love for our childhood experiences

-The Cooperstown Hall of Fame honors the players and managers, and the journalists who immortalized the sport and made it come alive through their newspaper stories, radio broadcasts and televised games.
-Dive into baseballs's past and discover the struggles and the defeats that made champions and crowned World Series winners.
+The Hall of Fame in Cooperstown honors the players, managers, executives and umpires who have achieved excellence in the sport.
+Dive into baseball's past and discover the struggles and defeats that made champions and crowned World Series winners.

 Baseball's History is Everywhere in Cooperstown Thinking of visiting Cooperstown for a baseball-themed trip?
 Many Cooperstown hotels are just a short drive or mere steps away from the Hall of Fame, a must-see Cooperstown attraction – but baseball really can be found everywhere in America's hometown.
 From exploring Doubleday Field, where some say baseball was invented, to visiting downtown's quaint restaurants, get your baseball fix in Cooperstown.